TormStorm/jagex-launcher-linux/README.md

 Download the latest version of the [install script](https://raw.githubusercontent.com/TormStorm/jagex-launcher-linux/main/resources/jagexlauncher.yml)<br>
 Open Lutris and click the `+` in the top left corner<br>
 Select `Install from a local install script` and navigate to the install script<br>
 After clicking install the client will appear to freeze.
-This is expected and the installer should finnish within a couple of minutes<br>
+This is expected and the installer should finish within a couple of minutes<br>
 After the installation has completed launch Flatseal<br>
 Select Lutris and under Filesystem enable all user files<br>